kenchoong/courrier-service/followup/README.md

 Because I want to make a new resource, which will more clear to represent that this API is to get the restaurant nearby a user.

+# Conclusion

-That's it, just some follow up answer for the question asked during the interview, will I think I able to answer, just miss up during the interview.
+That's it, just some follow up answer for the question asked during the interview, will I think I able to answer at that point, just for whatever reason, cannot answer properly during that time.

 But of course, still a lot I dont know, I will keep research more in location domain.